 (4) a person is admitted as a general partner;

-(5) a general partner retires, dies, or becomes insane, and the business is continued under section 322.20;
+(5) a general partner retires, dies, or is adjudicated as a person who lacks mental capacity, and the business is continued under section 322.20;

 (6) there is a change in the character of the business of the partnership;